CaNS-World/CaNS/doc/INFO_COMPILING.md

 # Compiling CaNS

-For most systems, CaNS can be compiled from the root directory with the following commands `make library && make -j`, which will compile the 2DECOMP&FFT library and CaNS.
+For most systems, CaNS can be compiled from the root directory with the following commands `make library && make`, which will compile the 2DECOMP&FFT library and CaNS. `make clean` clears the CaNS build files, `make libclean` clears the 2DECOMP build, and `make allclean` clears both.

 The `Makefile` in root directory is used to compiled the code, and is expected to work out-of-the-box for most systems.
 The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options: